 Flooding in our town is caused by two main sources.
 Winter storms bring surges up to the homes and businesses along the shoreline and, when coupled with astronomically high tides, present a threat to all land areas subject to tidal flooding.
-Floodwaters can cover many blocks up to 2 feet deep.
+Floodwaters can cover many blocks 2 feet deep or more.
 The Merrimack River, Blackwater River, Town Creek, Smallpox Brook and smaller streams also flood during or soon after heavy storms.

 Know the Risk

 - Do you own property on or near the Beach, Salt Marsh, Wetlands or the Merrimack River?

 - Click HERE to enter your address to view the most recent Flood Maps to see if your home or business lies in a flood zone.

 - To see paper copies of the flood maps please visit Town Hall at 5 Beach Road.

 - Ask the Building Department if there is an Elevation Certificate on file for your home or business.

 - Read the Salisbury section of the Merrimack Valley Multi Hazard Mitigation Plan